A list of challenger, fintech & digital banks in the UK 2024

 Compare challenger banks, digital banks and banking apps in our table, or browse our A-to-Z list.

-Customers have never had so much choice when it comes to banking.
+Customers are spoilt for choice when it comes to banking.
 So much so, it can be confusing to navigate.
-There are not only many more banks to choose from but also many different types of bank, including the new breed of “challenger banks”, which are mainly digital-based.
+There are not only many more banks to choose from compared to a decade ago, but also many different types, including the new breed of “challenger bank”, which are mainly digital-based.

 Monzo